TAC and effort limitation

 Determining the TAC is no simple task; fish stocks are dynamic and grow or shrink in size depending on the number of juvenile animals entering the fishery, their growth rate and the amount of animals being removed from the fishery – through fishing, predation and the dispersal of eggs and larvae.
 Environmental factors, such as the winds and weather, also play a role.

-TACs are determined by fisheries scientists working with the Department of Agriculture, Forestry and Fisheries, the government department responsible for the management of fisheries and living marine resources in South Africa.
-SADSTIA works in partnership with DAFF scientists to determine the most ecologically and economically sound catch limits.
+TACs are determined by fisheries scientists working with the Department of Environment, Forestry and Fisheries, the government department responsible for the management of fisheries and living marine resources in South Africa.
+SADSTIA works in partnership with DEFF scientists to determine the most ecologically and economically sound catch limits.

 Sophisticated mathematical and statistical procedures are used to process this information and estimate a level of abundance for the Cape hakes.
 The next step is to estimate as accurately as possible how much fish may be removed from the stock without causing a permanent decrease in the size of the standing stock.